PonomarevDA/libparams/README.md

 | Page 127| 0x0801 FC00 - 0x0801 FCFF | 1 KByte     |
 | Page 128| 0x0802 0000 -             | 1 KByte     |

-The library allocates the last page.
+The library allocates the last page by default.

 On the low level it suggests 256 words.